-This play has been terrifying audiences for 28 years in London’s Fortune Theatre, telling the story of a haunting in a small English town, and a ghost who destroys the lives of those who see her.
-This is the second longest running play in London and the fourth longest running show.
+This play is celebrating three decades of terrifying audiences of the West End.
+It eerily tells the story of a haunting in a small English town, and a ghost who destroys the lives of those who see her, described as the 'most terrifying live theatre experience' in the capital.
+Showing at Fortune Theatre, this is the second longest running play in London and the fourth longest running show.

 5) Mamma Mia

-Mamma Mia has been transporting audiences to the small Greek island for 17 years, and continues to dazzle audiences daily.
+Mamma Mia has been transporting audiences to the small Greek island since 1999, and continues to dazzle audiences daily.
 Telling the story of a hotel owner and her daughter (and three possible dads) through the songs of Abba, this show packs the feel good factor and is a definite one to be seen.
 It is playing in the Novello theatre.

 6) Disney's The Lion King

-Now celebrating its 17th year in London, this musical is perfect for all the family.
-This Disney musical tells the story of Simba the Lion cub as he meets new friends and learns how to become King of the Jungle.
+Now celebrating its 18th year in London, this musical is perfect for all the family.
+This Disney musical tells the story of Simba the lion cub as he meets new friends and learns how to become King of the Jungle.
 Playing in the Lyceum Theatre this show is a burst of colour and music, making it perfect for children and adults of all ages.